Recursive-House/prompt.ai/README.md

 # prompt.ai
-A cli for making queries to ChatGPT and other language model APIs/
+A cli for making queries to ChatGPT and other language model APIs.